astrovidee/Planets-Book-Club-UCI/README.md

 # Planets-Book-Club-UCI
 Book name: Planetary Astrobiology by Vikki Meadows
 <br/> Meeting Times: 20 pages per week, 30 minutes
-<br/> lead person for discussion each week.
+<br/> We have one lead person who will guide the discussions each week.
+The lead person can choose a topic of interest.
-<br/> Guding questions will be provided
+<br/> Discussion questions will be provided

 Date             | Lead (s)     |  Topic(s)        |
 | ---------------  | ---------------- | ---------------- |